evelyndrake/stardew-scraper/README.md

 You can edit the install script to change the target directory (defaults to `../cgi-bin`) and adjust the image directory (by default it adds my Case ID, but you will need to change this).

 The installation script will pull down the latest changes from Github every time you run it, ensuring that your copy is always up to date.

-Assuming you are cloning this to a CWRU server, you will need to change the Case ID in the installation script from mine to your own.